 The program is taught by an internationally recognised faculty combining both academic and practical experience.
 The course offerings focus on the theory and practice of international human rights law and include an introductory course in the fundamentals of international human rights law, an advanced course in human rights advocacy and electives that address important contemporary issues in the field.
 The program also includes key note honorary lectures, a careers panel and a number of social events.

-Applicants who are offered and accept a place on the program are required to pay the full fee by 5th May 2017.
-Please note that places cannot be held for applicants whose fees are not paid in full by this deadline, and under no circumstances will students be admitted to the program unless fees have been paid in full.
-The fees listed above are subject to change in the event of significant currency fluctuations.
+Please note that places cannot be held for applicants whose fees are not paid in full by the final payment deadline, and under no circumstances will students be admitted to the program unless fees have been paid in full.

 Level and demands